Route: X58, Rochdale to Halifax

 Maybe they were the brand consultants behind Fitness Gym, too.

-It’s a short hop to Sowerby Bridge, a place that me and El looked at moving to a few years ago.
+It’s a short hop to Sowerby Bridge, a place that we looked at moving to a few years ago.
 We’d had a few good nights out over here, so a dank Wednesday afternoon was exactly what we needed to see the town in its truest light.
-It wasn’t the weather than put us off – we’re Mancunians after all, so know our way around the odd downpour – rather it’s the sheer steepness of the streets radiating off the main road.
+It’s not the weather that put us off – we’re Mancunians after all, so know our way around the odd downpour – rather it’s the sheer steepness of the streets radiating off the main road.

 We organised a self-guided sightseeing tour of half a dozen-or-so houses which were up for sale, and despite walking no more than a couple of miles, our calves were in such a state of disrepair that we both needed a trip to a masseuse and six months of intensive physiotherapy afterwards.